huddy67/Morrill-Hudson-Portfolio/Implementingsecurity.md

      - making sure it is memorable
      - special characters

-MFA installation - Install MFA (pam_google_authenticator) and serify it via SSH
+MFA installation - Install MFA (pam_google_authenticator) and verify it via SSH

 Patching Sequence - Keep ubuntu secure by patching and updating software.
-Understand the benefits of updating and the risks of not updating
+Understand the benefits of updating and the risks of not updating especially for places like schools or hospitals.

 NIST/OWASP guidlines - NIST/OWASP guidlines are practices developed by the National Institute Standards and Technology, and Open Web Application Security Project to help protect systems and prevent systems from having security risks.

 ### Notes on Password Entropy

 Link: https://docs.google.com/document/d/1TeFBieNnrw9kggYTQZFMGe3J8r8IhxLfDrKi_XJu3Ow/edit?tab=t.0

+These notes covered the keys to making a secure password, as well as the componenets that make up a weak password.

 ## Password Algorithm Design